sahil0029/Education-Website/README.md

 3. Course Pages: Dedicated pages for each course, providing detailed information about the course, its syllabus, and any associated resources.

-4. Resource Downloads: Users can download educational resources such as PDFs, documents, and presentations from the website.

-5. Search Functionality: Users can search for specific courses or resources using keywords or filters.

-6. Responsive Design: The website is designed to be responsive, ensuring optimal viewing and interaction across various devices and screen sizes.
+4. Responsive Design: The website is designed to be responsive, ensuring optimal viewing and interaction across various devices and screen sizes.

 ## Setup